hazelcast/hazelcast-reference-manual/src/Map-InMemoryFormat.md

 IMap (and a few other Hazelcast data structures, such as ICache) has an `in-memory-format` configuration option.
 By default, Hazelcast stores data into memory in binary (serialized) format.
 But sometimes, it can be efficient to store the entries in their object form, especially in cases of local processing, such as entry processor and queries.

-To set how the data will be stored in memory, set `in-memory-format` in configuration.
+To set how the data will be stored in memory, set `in-memory-format` in the configuration.
 You have the following format options.

 - `BINARY` (default): This is the default option.
 The data will be stored in serialized binary format.
 You can use this option if you mostly perform regular map operations, such as `put` and `get`.